sans-ui-org/sans-ui/src/routes/(section)/components/progress/+page.md

 ---
 layout: componentLayout
 title: Progress
-description: Circular progress indicators are utilized to indicate an undetermined wait period or visually represent the duration of a process.
+description: The Progress component displays a circular progress indicator, useful for showing the status of a task or operation.
+It is commonly used to represent an undetermined wait time or to visualize the progress of a process.
 category: component
 githubFolder: /progress/Progress.svelte
 toc: [